bdpedigo/talks/docs/slides/edit-retrospective-pitches/edit-retrospective-pitches.md

 <!--
 - Does not require running much classification code that hasn't already been run, since just operating on the unproofread bulk of Minnie, say -->

-- Unsure what the feature set is as input for a model on how proofreading errors affect connectivity
-- Answer is likely very question specific; unclear to what extent any lessons will generalize
+- Information already accessible in CAVE, have code for mapping synapses onto their dependant edits
+  - May need some new API features to make it scalable
+- More specific the question, the smaller our sample size for this kind of approach
-- Likely need to assume some kind of homogeneity across the volume for this to work
+- Need to assume some kind of homogeneity across the volume for this to work
   - May not be palatable to the community
+- Feature set for a model on how proofreading errors affect connectivity?
+- Results are likely question-specific; unclear to what extent any lessons will generalize

 ---